Best ways to study for June exams

 12. June exams

-Start with Home Language first (HL) then also do the First Addition Language (FAL) and then the rest of the subjects.
+Begin with Home Language (HL) then First Addition Language (FAL) rest of the subject will follow.
 Mathematics, Social Sciences etc.

-Here are links to all the official exam papers you need to practice.
+Here are links to all the official exam papers you need to study.

 Graad 1 Junie vraestelle